nouhaila65334/aws-cloud-resume-challenge/README.md

 # Cloud Resume Challenge

-The Cloud Resume Challenge is a comprehensive project designed to develop and showcase essential skills necessary for a career in Cloud computing.
+✨The Cloud Resume Challenge is a comprehensive project designed to develop and showcase essential skills necessary for a career in Cloud computing.
 This challenge encompasses multiple steps aimed at building a resume project that demonstrates proficiency in various AWS services and cloud technologies.